protoEvangelion/portfolio/src/notes/JavaScript/functional.md

 - Focuses on **what** you want to happen
 - Purely declarative is if you were like "computer analyze this"
+- Functional programming is considered a subset of declarative programming [1]

 - As soon as we add things like assembly language, we are moving slightly away from imperative code
 - The languages like JS & frameworks like JS make it more declarative